strwhat/strwhat/readme.md

 <h4 align="center">

-I am not chronically online so I do not care who interacts with me, whether that be problematic or not.
+I am not chronically online lol so I do not care who interacts with me, whether that be problematic or not.
 My interests vary but feel free to strike up a convo in my whispers if my pony is an interest of yours aswell.
-If you take any issue to my existence just give me a good hard block I'm not looking to argue on a pixel horse game.
+If you take any issue to my existence just give me a good ol' hard block (hide) I'm not looking to argue on a pixel horse game.

 <h4 align="center">